exonum/exonum-btc-anchoring/DEPLOY.md

 }
 ```

-With this variables you can perform the following actions:
+With these variables you can perform the following actions:
  - [Add funds to anchoring wallet via funding transaction](#add-funds).
  - [Change list of validators](#change-list-of-validators).
  - Just change other variables to more convenient.